Tierra del Fuego Gold Rush

-Between 1883 and 1906 Tierra del Fuego experienced a gold rush attracting many Chileans, Argentines and Europeans to the archipelago, including many Dalmatians.
-The gold rush led to the formation of the first towns in the archipelago and fueled economic growth in Punta Arenas.
-After the gold rush was over, most gold miners left the archipelago, while the remaining settlers engaged in sheep farming and fishing.
-The rush made a major contribution to the genocide of the indigenous Selkʼnam people.
+Between 1884 and 1906, a gold rush in Tierra del Fuego attracted many Chilean, Argentine, and Dalmatian miners to the archipelago.
+The gold rush led to the settlement of the first towns in Tierra del Fuego and fueled economic growth in Punta Arenas.
+As gold desposites declined, most miners left the archipelago, while the remaining settlers engaged in sheep farming and fishing.

+The conflict for land and resources between miners and indigenous Fuegians escalated the ongoing Selkʼnam genocide.
+The emergence of brothels for settlers led to the widespread human traffficking and sexual enslavement of indigenous women.

 Early discoveries

 Early attempts to find gold centered in the rivers next to Punta Arenas which drain Brunswick Peninsula to the Strait of Magellan.
 Small finds occurred in 1869, and in 1870 the governor of Magallanes Óscar Viel sent a 35-gram gold nugget to Chilean president José Joaquín Pérez as a gift.
 From April 1870 to April 1871 at least 15 kg of gold were mined near Punta Arenas.
 Most gold ended up in Valparaíso and the ships that engaged in commerce in the increasingly busy port of Punta Arenas.

+English expeditions

-In the 1870s a few settlers of the Falkland Islands moved to Punta Arenas to search for gold, as did John G. Hamilton and Federico Shanklin, two well-known English veteran miners of California and Australia.
-Their efforts did however appear to have failed.
-In 1879 an expedition led by Chilean Navy officer Ramón Serrano Montaner discovered gold in some watercourses of western Tierra del Fuego.
-In 1880–1881 enterprises and mining camps at the gold fields discovered by Montaner's expedition were established.
+In the 1870s, English settlers in the Falkland Islands moved to Punta Arenas in search for gold.
+Among them, John G. Hamilton and Federico Shanklin established an expedition to Punta Arenas to mine gold.
+Hamilton and Shanklin were well-known veterans of the California gold rush and Australian gold rush.
+However, Hamilton and Shanklin did not discover large amounts of gold and their expedition disbanded.

+Chilean expeditions

+In 1879, Chilean Navy officer Ramón Serrano Montaner led an expedition along the western coast of Tierra del Fuego.
+The Chilean expedition discovered modest gold deposits, establishing mining camps at the gold fields in 1880 and 1881.

-The rush begins
+Gold rush

-The gold rush was triggered in 1884.
-On the night of 23 to 24 September that year the French steamship Arctique ran aground on the northern coast of Cape Virgenes, in Argentina near the border with Chile.
-An expedition sent for its rescue discovered gold in a place called Zanja a Pique.
-When news reached Punta Arenas many inhabitants left for Zanja a Pique.
-There were various reports of extraordinary gold findings in Zanja a Pique, where individual Frenchmen, Germans and Chileans extracted more than ten kilograms in less than one month.
-From Punta Arenas the news then reached Buenos Aires.
-When the miners who acquired the Argentine mining rights for the location arrived to Zanja a Pique, almost no gold was left, with miners based in Chile having already abandoned the place.
+On the night of 23-24 September, 1884, the French steamship Arctique ran aground on the northern coast of Cape Virgenes, along the Argentina–Chile border and across from Tierra de Fuego.
+An expedition sent for its rescue discovered gold in Zanja a Pique.
+The news traveled to Punta Arenas, where many inhabitants left for Zanja a Pique.
+When Argentine acquired the mining rights for Zanja a Pique, the gold was largely depleted and the gold fields were abandoned.

+News reaches Buenos Aires

+In Zanja a Pique, early miners purpotedly extracted more than ten kilograms in less than one month.
+These reports circulated back to Punta Arenas and from there reached Buenos Aires.
+In Buenos Aires, the city's newspapers compared the gold findings to Australian gold rush and California gold rush.
+The news motivated residents to form companies to prospect for gold in the Tierra del Fuego.